ga4gh-discovery/data-connect/SEARCHSPEC.md

 ##### Correspondence Between SQL and JSON Data Types in Data Connect Request

-The SQL type of a `?` placeholder in the query is determined by its corresponding entry in the `parameters` array, according to the following table.
+The SQL type of `?` placeholder in the query is determined by its corresponding entry in the `parameters` array, according to the following table.

 | JSON Parameter Type                            | SQL Type  | Example Values                                |